maddisondesigns/Quark/readme.txt

 = 1.1 =
 - Changed margin and removed padding on .row class and consolidated html to remove extra container elements from templates
 - Removed unnecessary comments from style.css
+- Updated navigation margins in media queries
 - Updated margin, padding & font-size with matching rem values, where missing
 - Updated readme.txt with Getting Started information
+- Removed Google Analytics code from footer and enqueued with other scripts
 - Initial Repository Release